ancientjoke/PyNotepad/README.md

 	```

 	- Output: `dist\Notepad+++.exe`
-	- If the icon does not show, ensure goose.ico is valid and in the project root
+	- If the icon does not show, ensure notepadplusplusplus.ico is valid and in the project root, alternatively whatever .ico image u choose
-	- `--windowed` removes the console window; omit it for debug output
+	- `--windowed` removes the console window; omit it for debug output, if choosing to modify the app

 3. **Run the app**
 	located in dist folder as .exe file, pin to taskbar